LucaCagnini/LB2_project_Group_3/README.md

 # SVM: Performance Evaluation
 [Performance_evaluation](./performance_SVM)

-Performance evaluation procedure consisted into a hyperparameter tuning procedure for the SVM algorithm.
-Classical performance measures (ex, MCC) were employed.
+Performance evaluation procedure consisted into an initial hyperparameter tuning procedure for the SVM model developement.
+Subsequently, classical performance measures (ex, MCC) were employed.
 In addition, a strict analysis of the False Positive and False Negative results was developed, in order to aknowledge possible patterns in the error detection of the model.

 ## Performance Summary